Skip to content

 Additional Notes

 This is an introduction program, no previous backpacking experience is necessary.
-Previous camping and hiking experience is encouraged
+Previous camping and hiking experience is encouraged.
+Participants must be 17+ years older for this backpacking program.

 Cancellation Policy